Skip to main content

 Technically yes, about 2 miles and 40 minutes on foot along Main Street.
 The sidewalk is flat and the route is straightforward.
 But in June, Houston averages 93°F with heavy humidity, and you’ll arrive drenched.
 The Red Line covers the same distance in 13 air-conditioned minutes for $1.25.
 Walk it post-match to avoid the station crowd; skip it pre-match when you need to arrive fresh.

-Should I stay near NRG Stadium or downtown for the World Cup?
+Was it better to stay near NRG Stadium or downtown for the World Cup?

-Is Houston safe to walk around at night during the World Cup?
+Was Houston safe to walk around at night during the World Cup?

 Do I need a car to visit NASA Space Center from Houston?